 Tsim Sha Tsui lies on the southern peninsula of Kowloon island and offers breathtaking views of the Victoria Harbour.
 In addition, it is also here where you can find the Museum of Art, the Space Museum, the Science Museum and the Museum of History.
 Nathan Road is also located here, which is home to endless shopping opportunities.

-Mong Kok is the perfect base for those looking to sample street food and visiting the amazing nearby markets.
-Some of Hong Kong’s best markets are found here, namely Temple Street Market and the famous Ladies Market.
+Mong Kok is the perfect base for those looking to sample street food and visit the amazing markets nearby.
+Especially seeing as some of Hong Kong’s best markets are found here, namely Temple Street Market and the famous Ladies Market.
 If you want to have a closer look at the area, this ultimate guide to Mong Kok covers everything you need to know about exploring this shopping mecca.

 Want to know more about Hong Kong?
 Grab these must-reads below for more Hong Kong travel tips and an in-depth look at the city.

 One more important Hong Kong travel tip to consider when travelling to Hong Kong.

 Don’t forget to get travel insurance!
 Grab your World Nomads travel insurance first to make sure that you are covered on all the essentials.
 Or simply fill out the form below to get your quote.

 Have you visited Hong Kong yet?
 What Hong Kong travel tips do you have for fellow travellers?
 Drop your comments below.